hituro/hituro-makes-macros/date-macro/README.md

 Syntax: `DATESYSTEM.dateNext("timespan",[timestamp])`

 Given a format string representing a timespan, returns a timestamp representing the current time moved forward to the next whole instance of that unit, in the same way as `<<datenext>>`.
+Smaller units will be set to zero (e.g. if you set the hours, then the minutes and seconds will be set to 0).
 Unlike most of the other date functions, it only accepts a single unit specification.
 Thus you can call `dateNext("12h")` to move to the next noon, but not `dateNext("12 15m")`.

 The optional second argument allows you to pass the timestamp (an int representing a number of seconds since the start of the date system) to move forward from, so you can chain calls to `dateNext()` to use multiple units. e.g. `dateNext("15m",dateNext("12h"))`.